 The terms of each PubCo Public Warrant provide for an adjustment to the number of PubCo Class A Ordinary Shares for which the PubCo Public Warrant may be exercised or to the exercise price of the warrant in certain events, as discussed in the section of this prospectus captioned "Description of PubCo Securities-Warrants."
 An adjustment which has the effect of preventing dilution generally is not taxable.
-The U.S. Holders' proportionate interests in our assets or earnings and profits (e.g. through an increase in the number of PubCo Class A Ordinary Shares that would be obtained upon exercise or through a decrease to the exercise price of a Warrant) as a result of a distribution of cash or other property to the holders of PubCo Class A Ordinary Shares which is taxable to the U.S. Holders of such PubCo Class A Ordinary Shares as described under "-Taxation of Distributions" above.
-Such constructive distribution would be subject to tax as described under that section in the same manner as if the U.S. Holders of the warrants to the extent that such distribution is treated as a dividend.
+The U.S. Holders of the PubCo Public Warrants would, however, be treated as receiving a constructive distribution from us if, for example, the adjustment increases such U.S. Holders' proportionate interests in our assets or earnings and profits (e.g. through an increase in the number of PubCo Class A Ordinary Shares that would be obtained upon exercise or through a decrease to the exercise price of a Warrant) as a result of a distribution of cash or other property to the holders of PubCo Class A Ordinary Shares which is taxable to the U.S. Holders of such PubCo Class A Ordinary Shares as described under "-Taxation of Distributions" above.
+Such constructive distribution would be subject to tax as described under that section in the same manner as if the U.S. Holders of the warrants received a cash distribution from us equal to the fair market value of such increased interest, and would increase a U.S. Holder's adjusted tax basis in its PubCo Public Warrants to the extent that such distribution is treated as a dividend.